 *Note: Butter Me Up Organics uses things like beeswax and honey in other products, but not their shampoos or conditioners.

-About Butter Me Up Organics’ Natural Zero Waste Shampoo USA
+Butter Me Up Organics’ Natural Zero Waste Shampoo USA

 If hair care is a journey, Butter Me Up Organics can help you reach your destination.

-The bar is one of their best plastic free shampoo alternatives.
+The bar is one of their best plastic-free shampoo alternatives.

 It looks like a chocolate bar, smells like a chocolate bar, and given it’s made with food-grade ingredients, you could actually eat it like a chocolate bar (although we wouldn’t recommend it).